 I’m beginning to understand pieces of the political environment in Buenos Aires.
 The Argentine 2015 general election will be held October 25th.
-Activist group protests are frequent.
-Government corruption, inflation, and the economy are major issues – all familiar themes throughout the world.
+Large activist group protests occur frequently.
+The economy, government corruption, and inflation are major issues – all familiar themes throughout the world.
 Controversy continues over legal allegations that Argentine President, Cristina Fernández de Kirchner, tried to cover up Iran’s involvement in a 1994 bombing in Buenos Aires.

 Prosecutor Javier de Luca moved to drop the case against Kirchner.
-The case became of interest globally in January after the shocking death of the prosecutor who originally brought the allegations.
+The case received global notoriety in January after the death of the prosecutor who brought the original allegations.
 Prosecutor Alberto Nisman was found dead days after making the accusations against Kirchner.
 Labeled as a suicide, Nisman’s death sparked outrage and conspiracy theories.

 “Nisman alleged that Argentina’s government agreed not to go after Iranian suspects in the bombing in exchange for a favorable trade deal.
 The 1994 bombing of a Jewish community center in Buenos Aires is the deadliest terror attack in Argentina’s history, killing eighty-five people and injuring hundreds.”

 I’m planning a day trip to Colonia del Sacramento, Uruguay.
 It’s about an hour each way via boat on Rio de la Plata.
 Not sure if I will spend time in Montevideo.

-Another point of interest is beautiful Iguazú Falls.
+Iguazú Falls is another point of interest.
 The Falls are on the Iguazú River on the border of the Argentinian Province of Misiones and the Brazilian state of Paraná.
 Since I don’t have a Brazilian visa, I’ll stay on the Argentinian side.
-US citizens must obtain a Brazilian visa in advance and in the US before entering Brazil.
+US citizens must obtain a Brazilian visa in advance in the US before entering Brazil.

 Palermo Viejo, the largest neighborhood, has two sections – Palermo Soho to the south and Palermo Hollywood to the north.
-Residents of Palermo are stylish, and the area has hip boutique hotels, chic restaurants, and high fashion stores.
+Palermo is a stylish, popular area with hip boutique hotels, chic restaurants, and high fashion stores.

 Neighboring Barrio Parque is strictly a residential area with winding streets where many wealthy, famous people own homes.
 MALBA (Museum of Latin American Art) is near Barrio Parque in Palermo.